ElectricCanary/FXProg/README.md

 # FXCore_Programmer
-The FXCore Programmer is a cheap and simple programmer for the Experimental Noize FXCore DSP using the Digispark.
+The FXProg is a cheap and simple programmer for the Experimental Noize FXCore DSP using the Digispark.

 ## Hardware
 All you need is a Digispark and two pull-up resistors.
 An AVR programmer is optionnal.